South Dakota Supreme Court

 Justice Zinter, of Pierre, was appointed to the Supreme Court on April 2, 2002 by former Governor William J. Janklow.
-He received his
+He received his Bachelor

-B.S. degree from the University of South Dakota and his Juris Doctor from the University of South Dakota School of Law.
+of Science degree from the University of South Dakota and his Juris Doctor from the University of South Dakota School of Law.
 Upon graduation

-from law school, Justice Zinter practiced law as an Assistant Attorney General for the State of South Dakota.
-From 1978 to 1986 he was
+from law school in 1972, Justice Zinter was an Assistant Attorney General for the State of South Dakota from 1975-1978.
+From 1978 to 1986 he

-engaged in the private practice of law.
+was engaged in the private practice with the law firm of Schmidt, Schroyer, Colwill, Zinter & Barnett, P.C.
 Justice Zinter also served as the

-Hughes County State’s Attorney.
+Hughes County State’s Attorney from 1980-1986.
 He was appointed as a Circuit Judge in 1987 and served in that capacity until 1997.
 In 1997 he

 was appointed Presiding Judge of the Sixth Judicial Circuit and served in that capacity until his appointment to the Supreme Court to represent

 South Dakota Judges Association.
 He is a past trustee of the Harry S. Truman Foundation along with a number of other boards and commissions.
-Justice Zinter and his wife have two children

 Justice Glen A. Severson

 Justice Severson, represents the Second Supreme Court District, which includes Minnehaha County.
-He attended the University of South
+He attended the University of South Dakota

 receiving a B.S. in 1972 and the University of South Dakota, School of Law receiving a Juris Doctor degree in 1975.
-He was a
+He was a member of the

-South Dakota Air National Guard from 1967-1973.
+in the South Dakota Air National Guard from 1967-1973.
 He was a member of the South Dakota Board of Water and Natural Resources (1986-1992)

 and has served on a number of other boards and commissions.
 Justice Severson and his wife Mary have two children, Thomas and Kathryn.